 A local bank or credit union may be willing to convert your foreign currency if you have an account there.
 But if not, you’ll likely have to do some research to find the most convenient and affordable alternative for making the exchange.

 All this talk about fees leads us to an option: Consider opening a SoFi Checking and Savings account, and start banking better.
 Open an account with direct deposit, and you will have access to any of the fee-free 55,000+ ATMs in the worldwide Allpoint Network when you travel.
-But the benefits don’t end there: SoFi Checking and Savings currently offers 2.00% APY to customers who sign up for direct deposit, and you won’t pay account fees.
-Fewer fees and higher interest rates make SoFi a win-win.
+But the benefits don’t end there: SoFi Checking and Savings currently offers a competitive APY, and you won’t pay account fees.

 Can you deposit foreign currency into an ATM?